himanshu-sv/kyma-addons/addons/github-connector-0.0.1/README.md

-# Overview

-The Github connector enables integrating:

-* Github Repository webhooks with Kyma runtime.
-* Enable making API calls to Github via application gateway.
+Use **CDS Connector** to connect your CDS backend with Kyma events to trigger serverless compute and make API calls from a lambda or a microservice.

+**Prerequisite**

+It uses the API token for makinng API calls to CDS.